Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: Discussion and conclusion

-At present, three IBLs (3C 66A, W com and PKS 1424+240) have been detected in VHE region.
-The first two require an EC component to model high-energy emission \citep[e.g.,][]{acciaw,accia,yang}.
-A pure SSC model fails to explain the GeV spectrum of 3C 66A observed by \textit{Fermi}-LAT.
-However, a satisfactory fit to these data can be obtained by our multi-component model (see Fig. \ref{f1}).
+A pure SSC model fails to explain the average GeV spectrum of 3C 66A observed by \textit{Fermi}-LAT during its first three months operation.
+While, a satisfactory reproduction of the data can be obtained by the multi-component model (see Fig. \ref{Fig2}~\ref{Fig3}), which takes into account not only the specific shell structure of the BLR, but also the angular dependence of the photon distribution.
 The multi-component model requires a large value of $\gamma_{\rm min}^{\prime}\sim2\times10^3$.
-As argued by \citet{tavecc09}, this outcome seems to provide important clues to the electron acceleration process and the role of energy loss.
+As argued by \citet{tavecc09}, this result seems to provide important clues to the electron acceleration process and the role of energy loss.
 A large value of $\gamma_{\rm min}^{\prime}$ leads to a steep spectrum in the low-energy band, so our model does not explain the observed radio emission.
-This may come from a larger emission region.
-Assuming the total particle power is ten times of the electron power in the jet \citep{finke1}, the ratio between the best-fit magnetic field and equipartition magnetic field (see Table \ref{tbl}) is close to a state of equipartition between the total particle energy density and the magnetic field energy density.
+The radio emission may come from a larger emission region.